aspnet/Blazor.Docs/docs/dependency-injection.md

 ## Dependency injection in services

 Complex services might require additional services.
-In the prior example, `DataAccess` might require Blazor's default service `HttpClient`. `@inject` or the `InjectAttribute` can't be used in services. *Constructor injection* must be used instead.
+In the prior example, `DataAccess` might require the `HttpClient` default service. `@inject` or the `InjectAttribute` can't be used in services. *Constructor injection* must be used instead.
 Required services are added by adding parameters to the service's constructor.
 When dependency injection creates the service, it recognizes the services it requires in the constructor and provides them accordingly.

 The following code sample demonstrates the concept: